The woo. I figured it was about time I share my two cents on the woo.

 The spread of information has become immensely rapid, whether it’s good info or not.
 Seriously though, how strange is the internet.
 Contemplate on that when your on da’ herb maaaaan.
 It’s weird.
-It’s everywhere, in the air, constantly growing.
+It is everywhere, in the air, constantly growing.
 It’s weird.

 The internet spreads the woo.
 And now there has come a backlash.
 That’s expected, and if you’re into the health & fitness stuff on the interweb, you would have noticed this backlash.
 Give it another year or two, and it will be even larger.
 It was inevitable.
 The whole yin-yang thing.

 There’s a backlash against the woo.
 You’ll keep seeing more of it over the coming months and this year, I guarantee it.
 A big one recently is Science Babe calling out the Food Babe.

 Another massive example is the chic from The Whole Pantry.
 Her name is Belle Gibson.
 She amassed a huge following on instagram and Facebook, posting pics of pretty little salads and green smoothies, all claiming that she rid herself of cancer with healthy food.

-Paleo.
 That’s another huge woo idea.
 There were some pretty hefty claims made by paleo supporters when it first stepped on the scene.
 Now there’s backlash.
 Have you seen all the hate chef Pete Evans gets for basically just telling people to eat real food!? *sidenote: I’m a huge supporter of a paleo “template”, and for anyone that denounces an attempt to eat more real and unprocessed food, you’re an idiot.

 A problem with woo ideas, is that the really unsubstantiated, non-sense stuff, it can still get widely spread through social media and the web.
 Put some hotties on instagram showing off their hotness, and some stupid health ideas, and some woo shall spread.
 Think of nearly every juice cleanse 8week super fat loss get abs and a hot ass program.

 There’s even a woo backlash about the eating clean movement and trying to eliminate the consumption of chemicals (reading food labels).
 I’m all for not eating chemicals, and think the basic of idea of looking at labels, and minimizing those foods with a bunch of “sciencey” words is a damn good idea.

 There’s always going to be a divide amongst the woo and the woo-naysayers.
 Here’s why: